-My thoughts are interrupted by someone who knows me, a crew member who worked on a play I wrote and directed for Midsumma called ‘Andy Warhol’s 15 Minutes of Fame’ back in 2013.
+My thoughts are interrupted by someone who appears to knows me, a crew member who worked on a play I wrote and directed for Midsumma called ‘Andy Warhol’s 15 Minutes of Fame’ back in 2013.

 “Hello.
 It’s me?”
 I didn’t recognise her, she’d changed.

 Noel?
-Is that you?” she asked, her voice breaking my constant internal dialogue.
+Is that you?” she asked, her voice breaking up my constant internal dialogue.
 “How are you?”

 Is it me?
 I must wake up.

 “How is your mother?”
 I ask her, politely.

 I am the sum of the songs I’ve sung, and parts I’ve played.
 The damage I’ve caused.

 “Mum is well” she answered, adjusting her blonde hair.

 I am my losses.
 My loves.
 My doubts.
 My past, not perfect.
 But, it’s mine?
 I am not the same.
 Let it burn I think.

-Back to reality, I chatted for a bit to my friend, watched the next show, downed my final skinny bitch and left the club, comfortable in my hoodie and the damp cold air.
+I chatted for a bit to my friend, watched the next show, downed my final skinny bitch and left the club, comfortable in my hoodie and Melbourne’s damp cold air.

-As birthdays go, I’m not sure yet if this next one will be memorable but it is a good time to put the house in order I realise, rearrange old values, toss out those old clothes and set fresh challenges.
+As birthdays go, I’m not sure yet if this next one will be memorable.
+But, it’s probably a good time to put the house in order I realise, rearrange out of date values, toss out old clothes and stale relationships, set new challenges.